OCA/knowledge/document_knowledge/README.rst

 Known issues / Roadmap
 ======================

-* Add options for other OCA extension modules as they are made available.
+* Migrate related modules to v10 and add options in the settings as soon as they are installable
-* `Migrate CMIS modules to version 9 <https://github.com/OCA/connector-cmis/issues/8>`_

 Bug Tracker
 ===========